Two European heavyweights go head-to-head in the Maracana on Friday afternoon, hoping to reach the final four of the World Cup.

 The Bayern Munich keeper was sensational against Algeria, recording a quite amazing 21 touches outside of his area.
 Playing almost as a sweeper, the 28-year-old is the primary reason Germany are able to play such a high pressing game, despite Per Mertesacker's lack of pace.

 When he's not resembling an outfield player, Neuer remains one of the best goalkeepers in the game, calm under the high ball and an excellent shot-stopper.

 There has been plenty of discussion surrounding which position the German skipper will play.
 He is so good in a holding role, capable of breaking up play and starting attacks but he is easily the best full back they have.

 Low has opted to play Lahm in the midfield and use four central defenders across his back four - however, against Algeria the Germans were a much bigger attacking threat with Lahm pouring down the right.
 It will be interesting to see what Low opts to do.
-Philipp Lahm is excellent in midfield but better at full back

 The Germany hitman didn't have the greatest of games against Algeria, but he was still a constant threat.
 Whether he plays through the middle or out wide, Muller's superior movement gives defenders nightmares.
 He doesn't always appear to be completely involved in the game but he is the man to step up for the Germans when it really matters.

 Nine goals in 10 World Cup matches are testament to that.